 Prior to joining the firm, Michael served as an Assistant Register of Deeds, Assistant Recorder (Land Court) Commonwealth of Massachusetts, and Assistant District Attorney, Suffolk County, Boston, Massachusetts, where he prosecuted major crimes.
 He was appointed Special Assistant Corporation Counsel, City of Boston and was specifically assigned to represent the Mayor of the City of Boston and the Boston Police Commissioner on special assignments including the Boston school desegregation case (Morgan v.
 Hennigan, et. al.) and police corruption.

 Michael has been a long-time supporter of the National Judicial College and is currently a Trustee of the College.
-He has been selected by his peers for inclusion in “2020 Best Lawyers in America” in the practice areas of: Commercial Litigation, White Collar Criminal Defense and Defendants Personal Injury Litigation.
+He has been selected by his peers for inclusion in “2021 Best Lawyers in America” in the practice areas of Commercial Litigation, White Collar Criminal Defense, and Personal Injury Litigation - Defendants.
 Michael has been included in “Best Lawyers in America” for over fifteen consecutive years.
-He has also been listed in Lawdragon’s “500 Leading Lawyers in America” and “500 Leading Litigators in America.”
-Michael’s peer rating in the Martindale-Hubbell directory is AV® Preeminent (Very High General Ethical Standards and Legal Ability Rating).
-He has also been recognized by Chambers USA as one of “America’s Leading Lawyers for Business.”
+He has also been listed in Lawdragon's “500 Leading Lawyers in America” and “500 Leading Litigators in America.”
+Michael's peer rating in the Martindale-Hubbell directory is AV® Preeminent (Very High General Ethical Standards and Legal Ability Rating).
+He has also been recognized by Chambers USA as one of “America's Leading Lawyers for Business.”
+Additionally, he has been recognized by peers as one of America’s “Top 100 Bet-the-Company Litigators” since 2020.

 - Listed as one of America's Top 100 Attorneys since 2018